iamapinan/vault-with-docker/README.md

-# Example of using Vault to store secrets and inject them into a container
+# Example of using Vault with Docker

 ## Prerequisites

 - Docker
-- Vault

 ## Setup